-To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined here.
+- 150 To define the IT security functional requirements of the TOE an additional family (FCS_RNG) of the Class FCS (cryptographic support) is defined here.
 This family describes the functional requirements for random number generation used for cryptographic purposes.

-FCS_RNG Generation of Random Numbers
+- FCS_RNG Generation of Random Numbers

+- 151 Family behaviour

-This family defines quality requirements for the generation of random numbers which are intended to be used for cryptographic purposes.
+- 152 This family defines quality requirements for the generation of random numbers which are intended to be used for cryptographic purposes.

-Component levelling:
+- 153 Component levelling:

-FCS_RNG Generation of random numbers 1

 FCS_RNG.1 Generation of random numbers requires that random numbers meet a defined quality metric.

 Management: FCS_RNG.1

+There are no management activities foreseen.

 Audit: FCS_RNG.1

+There are no actions defined to be auditable.

 FCS_RNG.1 Random number generation

+Hierarchical to: No other components.

+Dependencies: No dependencies.

 FCS_RNG.1.1 The TSF shall provide a [selection: physical, non-physical true, deterministic, hybrid] random number generator that implements: [assignment: list of security capabilities].

-S Version 2.3 Page 31 of 58

-FCS_RNG.1.2

-The TSF shall provide random numbers that meet [assignment: a defined quality metric].
+FCS_RNG.1.2 The TSF shall provide random numbers that meet [assignment: a defined quality metric].